EmekaE/hello-world/README.md

 Another repository

 hey folks,
-This is Emeka trying to create my first commit. im trying to edit this README.md
+This is Emeka trying to create my first commit.
+I'm trying to edit this README.md